KSFC: History

 In 1995, Spokane Falls Community College eliminated its teaching program in radio broadcasting as a cost-cutting move.
 At this point, KPBX-FM stepped in and bought the station, using it as a full-power translator to serve areas of Spokane where the main signal for KPBX-FM was weak.

 On July 1, 1999, KSFC broke off from KPBX to air an expanded format of news and talk programming, including several NPR shows that had previously not been available in the Spokane area.

+On August 4, 2025, KSFC changed their format to classical music, branded as "SPR Classical".
+The NPR news and information programming moved to KPBX-FM.